radialogica/dicom-character-set/README.md

 Node.js
 -------
 This library can be used as-is on Node.js versions 11 and up.
-You may need to use an ICU-enabled build of Node.js or else add the full-icu package to your app.
+You may need to use an ICU-enabled build of Node.js or else add the full-icu package to your app for versions of Node prior to 13.

 Differences from DICOM standard
 -------------------------------